blancamiller/exo-endo/README.md

 	s = G(F_exo(s), F_end(s); w_G)
 ```
-where s recovers the exogenous and endogenous state parts, and
+where s recovers the exogenous and endogenous state parts, and by

-__(2)__ Capturing as much exogenous state as possible s.t. the following constraints:
+__(2)__ Capturing as much exogenous state as possible s.t. the following constraints are met:

     - satisfy the conditional independence relationship: P(s'|s,a) = P(x'|x)P(e',x'|e,x,a)

     - that we recover the original state from the exogenous and endogenous parts

-First, we decompose the MDP into the exogenous and endogenous components from training data by optimizing:
+Therefore, the MDP decomposition problem can be formulated as an optimization problem:

 ```
 	   argmax	EXP [|F_exo(s', w_x)|]